Your Questions, Answered

 -

 Not at all.
 Hypnosis actually gives you more control, not less.
-You cannot be hypnotized against your will, and you cannot be prompted to say or do anything outside your own values.
+You cannot be hypnotized against your will, and you cannot be prompted to say or do anything outside your own moral code.

 -